 Have you tried RescueTime?
 Please share your thoughts in a review!

 Clock in, clock out, share your hours, and break them down by task.
 It’s that simple.
 Oh, and as a bonus, Slimtimer offers reporting features so you know how everyone on your team is spending their time.
+Interested in software solutions with similar features?
+These SlimTimer alternatives could be what you are looking for.

 Toggl is a little more well-known than the other time-tracking software, but it’s still worth mentioning.
 Built for teams, just touch and go to start tracking and reporting on your time.
+If you want to explore software solutions with similar features, these Toggl alternatives are worth a look.

 Price: $0 for the basic version for up to five team members—which should suffice for most.